Ruiz defends PhD Thesis!

 The dynamics of how the photosensitizer PpIX develops in skin lesions may help dermatologists tailor PDT treatments.
 Up until recently quantitative measurements required expensive bench-top equipment, but in this paper Ruiz describes how a smartphone can be used with a clip-on module to measure PpIX during PDT treatments of skin.
 Read the full paper here.

-An interview with our President, Brian Pogue
+An interview with our co-founder and scientific advisor, Brian Pogue

 The Magnuson Center for Entrepreneurship recently wrote about Brian Pogue’s experiences bringing biotech innovations to the market.
 Read more from his interview here.